 Filing a Car Accident Lawsuit

 While used interchangeably when talking about seeking compensation after a car accident, there is a fundamental difference between filing a claim and a lawsuit.
-A claim is asking for monetary compensation for medical and/or property damages from the at fault driver.
+A claim is asking for monetary compensation for medical and/or property damages from the at-fault driver.
 During this time, your attorney is determining how much insurance coverage is available and trying to negotiate a fair settlement with the defense.

-As your car accident legal team, we will not accept a settlement that does not fairly represent the amount of damages that you incurred.
+As your car accident legal team, we will not accept a settlement that does not fairly represent the number of damages that you incurred.
 If we are unable to reach a compromise that is in your best interest, then our recommendation is to file a lawsuit.
 In comparison with a claim, a lawsuit is when the evidence is heard by a third party who will make the final decision for who is at fault and what, if any, amount of compensation should be awarded.

 Either party may file a motion to have the claim heard in civil court.
 A date will be set, and the parties will decide if they want a jury trial or if they would prefer that the judge hear the evidence and make the final decision.